Common Mistakes in Optimizing Docker Images and How to Avoid Them

 Optimizing Docker Images: Common Errors and Best Practices

-Docker has revolutionized the way we build, ship, and run applications by creating portable containers that encapsulate everything an application needs to run.
+Docker has revolutionized the way we build, ship, and run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » applications by creating portable containers that encapsulate everything an application needs to run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More ».
 However, optimizing Docker images is often an overlooked aspect of containerization.
 While it may seem trivial, poorly optimized images can lead to increased build times, larger storage requirements, and slower deployment processes.
 This article explores common errors in optimizing Docker images and provides best practices to enhance performance while minimizing pitfalls.

 Understanding Docker Images and Layers